zealbell/TetrisView/README.md

  - Call invalidate to TetrisView if Items inside update and drawing doesn't render updates/Fork the project and improve[ ANY CONTRIBUTION TO THIS PROJECT WOULD BE WARMLY APPRECIATED]
  - please add your name to the README.md as a contributor before making commits to the project
+ - try playing around with the **paddDistortion** attribute(via the xml) in order to fully understand what it does,although in my opinion it's just a useless feature just to make the 'view-xml' way bulkier.(well if you don't think so...
+It's gr8 we don't think alike). **Have Aother one(-_-) !**

 ### License